MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.it-it/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 ---
 lab:
   title: Caricare i dati in Power BI Desktop
-  module: Module 3 - Clean, Transform, and Load Data in Power BI ms.openlocfilehash: aced37b7bfdd2ccf94a9d3e7bdb8f8ff7013c125 ms.sourcegitcommit: 9ea1e7e21b9b3c718030c94b1693d153a2010ec7
+  module: 'Module 3 - Clean, Transform, and Load Data in Power BI'
-ms.translationtype: HT
-ms.contentlocale: it-IT
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "146650226"
 ---

 # <a name="load-data-in-power-bi-desktop"></a>**Caricare i dati in Power BI Desktop**

 **Il tempo stimato per il completamento del lab è di 45 minuti**

-In questo lab si inizieranno ad applicare trasformazioni a ognuna delle query create nel lab precedente.
-Le query verranno quindi applicate per caricare ognuna come tabella nel modello di dati.
+In this lab you will commence apply transformations to each of the queries created in the previous lab.
+You will then apply the queries to load each as a table to the data model.

 Contenuto del lab: